ZoneMinder/zoneminder/README.txt

-o    FIX - The montage view layout now correctly utilises the ZM_MAX_MONTAGE_COLS option when determining the dimensions and layout of the montage window. o    FEATURE - A contributed patch by forum user 'lazyleopard' has been included.
-This allows a specified number of frames to be discarded to alleviate problems with broken interlaced frames where multiple cameras share one bttv chip and produce a 'comb edge' like image.
+o    FIX - The montage view layout now correctly utilises the ZM_MAX_MONTAGE_COLS option when determining the dimensions and layout of the montage window. o    FEATURE - A contributed patch by forum user `lazyleopard' has been included.
+This allows a specified number of frames to be discarded to alleviate problems with broken interlaced frames where multiple cameras share one bttv chip and produce a `comb edge' like image.
 To invoke this option go to Options-
 >Config and set ZM_CAPTURES_PER_FRAME to greater than 1, a value of 3 is recommended in the first instance. o    FEATURE - Several users have reported problems using the